ejabbered/slpkg/README.rst

 Slpkg has been designed it to work as cli tool however you can use some modules in your own python code.

-Get package dependencies from sbo repository:
+Get the package dependencies from the sbo repository:

 .. code-block:: bash